NRB Overnight Trips August 21-23 (optional)

 peaks

-You should go on this trip if you like adventure, have previous backpacking experience, and you want to meet other first-year students who enjoy a challenge.
-Primitive camping in tents in the high peaks region of the Adirondacks, be prepared to hike with all your supplies and dig a cat hole (no modern bathroom facilities).
-This advanced trip is a fantastic way to hike some of the harder mountains in the Adirondacks, see some gorgeous views, and embrace the freedom of being completely self-reliant.
-During this adventure, you’ll become an integral part of a team that must work collaboratively to overcome challenges such as setting up tents, lighting a fire, preparing group meals, and taking proper care of outdoor equipment.
+You should go on this trip if you like adventure, have previous backpacking experience, and want to meet other first-year students who enjoy a physical challenge.
+Primitive camping in tents in the High Peaks region of the Adirondack Mountains, be prepared to hike with all your supplies and dig a cat hole (no modern bathroom facilities).
+This advanced trip is a fantastic way to hike some of the harder mountains in the Adirondacks, see gorgeous views, and embrace the freedom of being completely self-reliant.
+During this adventure, you’ll become an integral part of a team that must work collaboratively to overcome challenges such as backcountry navigation, sharing group equipment, setting up tents, lighting a fire, and preparing group meals.

 Capacity = 6 students